 Caprese Avocado Salad

 Avocados!
 So creamy and flavorful.
 Mmm.
 My mouth waters just thinking about the texture and taste.
 Put them with some tomatoes and fresh mozzarella, drizzle with olive oil and a good balsamic, and I’m in heaven!
+You’ll love this avocado, tomato, cucumber, and mozzarella salad!

 Let’s sidetrack a bit before heading to the recipe.
 You need to know about me and avocados.
 Avocados and me.